Export or move livestock and poultry from GB to Northern Ireland

 - state that the message is about an IPAFFS notification for the return of a consignment

 - include the Unique Notification Number that IPAFFS generates when the notification is submitted

 APHA will assess the information you submit and issue you with a written authorisation that tells you if the returned consignment needs to enter through a Great Britain BCP or through any point of entry.

 You cannot return the consignment until you receive this authorisation.
 You must comply with the conditions of the authorisation.

 The email@example.com email address is monitored Monday to Friday, 8:30am to 5pm (excluding public holidays).

-Returned live animals must enter GB at an appropriately designated BCP for checks on entry from 1 March 2022.
+Returned live animals must enter Great Britain at an appropriately designated BCP for checks on entry from 1 July 2022.